Ozzie Albies Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.37 team ERA that ranks 19th across all MLB pitching staffs.
+- The Angels have a 4.38 team ERA that ranks 19th among all league pitching staffs.

-- The left-hander's most recent time out came on Thursday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Friday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing three earned runs while giving up six hits.

-- The 26-year-old has an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.